 A cleaning procedure in line with Health Protection Scotland Guidance, is also in place for disinfecting areas where a suspected or confirmed case of the virus is identified.
-Regular hand washing remains as the single most effective means of prevention.
+Regular hand washing with soap and water for 20 seconds remains as the single most effective means of prevention.
 Pupils will be reminded of the importance of good hand hygiene.
-Regular hand washing will be undertaken by all pupils and staff, which is currently standard in our childcare hubs.
-In addition hand sanitiser stations will be in place with additional sinks installed where required.
+Regular hand washing will be undertaken by all young people, pupils and staff and hand sanitiser stations will be in place with additional sinks installed where required.

 A small number of children and/or parents/carers will fall into the extremely vulnerable category, and will have received a shielding letter.
 In these circumstances parents/carers should seek and

 We know the scientific evidence has shown the effects of Covid-19 are typically less severe in children than in adults, but we appreciate the concerns from families who have underlying medical conditions.
 We are also aware of pupils who share homes with individuals whose circumstances, such as age or medical conditions, mean they will be more at-risk than others.

 Parents have a legal duty to ensure their child receives an education and we would encourage parents to send their children to school.
 Learning at school and ELCC improves all aspects of children's progress and development including their wellbeing.

 We are committed to the safety of all our pupils and we will adhere to all Scottish Government and Public Health advice and guidance to keep our children safe and prevent the spread of the virus.

-Wearing a school uniform is still the cheapest way to dress your child for school and also takes away peer pressure of wearing branded clothes at school.
+Children and young people should wear their school uniform when they return to school.
+This ensures our pupils are easily identifiable and is still the most cost effective way to dress your child for school.
+It also takes away peer pressure of wearing branded clothes at school.

 Headteachers can offer support and advice where required.

 Our psychological services will offer help and support where required and parents should be encouraged to speak to their school for further support if they have any concerns over the health and wellbeing of their child.

 Your child will start a phased return to school from 12 August.
 Work is ongoing to plan transport and any specialist support your child requires.
 Education will work in partnership with colleagues in Health and Social Care Partnership to offer support to children with ASN.
 All children with healthcare plans will have these reviewed for returning to school to reassure parents.

 We will continue to support families and carers to ensure the new safety measures are introduced

 If you have any questions related to your child, please contact your Head Teacher for further reassurance.